 The performance has proved to be outstanding.

-The picture shows a plot of range trials run during the summer of 2013.
+The picture shows a plot of range trials.
 The black cross hair shows the position of the base unit at Maldon, the red cross hair shows the position of the unit being tracked, near the beach at Bradwell on Sea.
 This is a range in excess of 14.7km, and examining the Received Signal Strength Index (RSSI), the system will achieve more.

 In this trial, the system was limited by geography.
 What is even more impressive is that this was not direct line of sight, but the signal travelled across another land mass (Heybridge Basin).